Cankalo/Cankalo/README.md

 - 🔭 I’m currently working on school and Bootcamp [Clarusway](https://clarusway.com)

-- 🌱 I’m currently learning **I a a Bootcamp at Clarusway.
+- 🌱 I’m currently working on my ** Bootcamp at Clarusway.
 I also study software and use programming languages ​​such as html, css, c# or javascript.**

 - 👨‍💻 All of my projects are available at [my profile: https://github.com/Cankalo]

-- 💬 Ask me about **my projects in my repositories**
+- 💬 Ask me about **my projects**

 - 📫 How to reach me **Cemalcankal1903@gmail.com**